oliverepper/oliver-epper.de/Content/posts/wrap-nstextview-in-swiftui.md

 typora-copy-images-to: ../../Resources/images
 typora-root-url: ../../Resources
 ---
 During WWDC 2020 SwiftUI lerned a few new things.
 For example Map and TextEditor.
 Both are neat additions but still not capable of replacing their corresponding AppKit or UIKit counterparts.
 The SwiftUI Map can handle annotations but not overlays, yet.
 And the TextEditor cannot present NSAttributedStrings.
-So let's wrap a NSTextView in SwiftUI and handle the updating of the model data in an efficient way.
+So let's wrap a NSTextView in SwiftUI and handle the updating of the model data.

 ## Create a ViewController that presents the NSTextView